jentery/engl425/index.md

 Before or just after our first meeting on Monday, January 11th, please:

 1. Take a moment to read the entire course outline, including all the [policies](#policies) and each of the [prompts](#prompts), as well as the steps (0-14) outlined in this schedule.
 No worries if you don't quite grasp what's happening in the prompts.
-We'll elaborate on each them later in the term.
+We'll elaborate on each of them later in the term.
 2. Email us any questions or concerns you have about the course.
 You are also welcome to make an appointment.
 3. Purchase or acquire the [comics](#comics) for this course.
 There should be five books: *Ms. Marvel* (Vol. 1), Victor LaValle’s *Destroyer*, *Monstress* (Vol. 1), *Daytripper*, and *Special Exits*.